Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/sphinx.md

 abilities_top:
   - name: "Bardic Lore"
     desc: "  Sphinxes are naturally curious, and their love of puzzles and mysteries leads them to gather information on a broad range of topics.
-Sphinxes have the [[Lore|Bardic Lore]] bard feat, allowing them to [[Recall Knowledge]] on any topic."
+Sphinxes have the [[compendium/skills.md#Lore|Bardic Lore]] bard feat, allowing them to [[Recall Knowledge]] on any topic."
 abilities_bot:
   - name: "Claw Rake"
     desc: "⬽  The sphinx rears back on their hind legs and makes two claw [[Strike|Strikes]] at the same target, using the same attack bonus as their highest melee attack.
 If both attacks deal damage, the target takes extra damage equal to one claw [[Strike]]."